 My spiritual practice is to awaken every morning to the inescapability of God, the one in whom I and all others live and move and have our being (Acts 17:28), and articulating this awakening, as I’m doing right now, is an integral part of my spiritual practice.

 And I speak of this reality in the singular.
 Some sort of “oneness” does seem to be involved here.
-But I hasten to emphasize that this is an “excessive” oneness that does not in any way suppress endlessly vast diversity (with its inherent potential for conflict)—this “one” seemingly exceeds the unity/diversity binary also.
-(That is after all what proponents of the doctrine of the Trinity have always struggled to say, however inadequately: God’s oneness is boundlessly self-differentiating communion.)
+But I hasten to emphasize that this is an “excessive,” “noncoinciding” oneness that does not in any way suppress endlessly vast diversity (with its inherent potential for conflict)—this “one” seemingly exceeds the unity/diversity binary also.
+(That is after all what proponents of the doctrine of the Trinity have always struggled to say, however inadequately: God’s oneness is boundlessly self-othering communion.)

 As an odd sort of process theist, I am, after all, prone to say that reality is relationally diversifying in such ways that nothing is ever totally disentangled from anything else, which amounts to a mutually excessive communion.

 God is the version of this relational diversifying “than which a greater cannot be conceived,” as St. Anselm famously said.
 All others, including you and me, are versions of this relational diversifying than which a greater can be conceived.
 So there is a mutually entangling likeness/unlikeness among God and everything else.
 (Catherine Keller calls it apophatic entanglement: “a full ontological relationalism [wherein] uncertainty, the apophatic, the unknowable [is] built into the elemental fabric of the universe.”)